jungm/primefaces-selenium/README.md

 ### Status

-Currently only the following components are implemented (partially):
+Currently, only the following components are implemented (partially):

 #### HTML